t8rn8r/open-keyboard/README.md

 - TODO Make parametric 3D model of keyboards.
 - TODO Make models for frame and accessories.
 - TODO Make models for hinges and springs.

+# extra info
+It looks like a similar project gained a little ground here, but has lost its steam: http://diykeyboard.wikidot.com/